lapy/poseidon-server/README.md

 ## 🗺️ Usage

-1. **Select Species**: Choose from Great White Shark or Tiger Shark
+1. **Select Species**: Choose from Great White Shark, Tiger Shark, or Bull Shark
 2. **Pick Date**: Select a target date for prediction
 3. **Adjust Threshold**: Set HSI threshold for visualization (0.0-1.0)
 4. **Optional - Viewport Filtering**: Enable "Limit to Map View" to process only the visible map area for faster performance